Nathan J. Overberg

 Professional, Community and Civic Leadership

-Iowa State Bar Association, Board of Governors (2016 - present); Professionalism Committee, Past-Chair; Federal Practice Committee, Past Chair
+Iowa State Bar Association, Board of Governors (2016-2020); Professionalism Committee, Past-Chair; Federal Practice Committee, Past Chair

 Greater Des Moines Leadership Institute, Class of 2009-2010

 Link Associates, Board of Directors (2010-2016)

 Children & Families of Iowa Foundation, Past President, Board of Trustees (2010-2016)